1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Differentiates cries for hunger, fatigue, and overwhelm.

-Pauses when you speak, then makes a throaty "uh" or "ah" as a primitive turn-taking game.
+Pauses when you speak, then makes a throaty "uh" or "ah."
+That's a primitive turn-taking game.

 Tracks a sound with their head, especially your voice or a familiar song.